Page Reviewed / Updated - Apr. 2015

 Age - Applicants must be at least 65 years of age.

 Level of Impairment - Applicants must be assessed by a medical team and determined to require nursing home care.

 Finances - Applicants must qualify for Kansas Medicaid.
-In 2014, monthly income is limited to approximately $730 for full eligibility.
-Persons with income up to $2,163 / month may receive some benefits but may also be required to pay a share of the cost.
-The combined value of his or her assets is limited to $2,000.
+In 2015, the senior’s monthly income is limited to $727 for full eligibility.
+Persons with income up to $2,199 / month receive benefits but are also required to pay a share of the cost.
+The combined value of his or her assets or savings is limited to $2,000.
 Personal belongings, primary vehicles and homes are not included in the calculation of assets.

 Qualifying When Over the Limits

-In Kansas, it is still possible to qualify for Medicaid and the Frail and Elderly Waiver when one's financial holdings exceed the monetary limits.
+In Kansas, it is still possible to qualify for medical assistance through the Medicaid and the Frail and Elderly Waiver when one's financial holdings exceed the monetary limits.
 There are two ways in which to do this.
-1) Individuals with very high, recurring medical expenses that consume the majority of their income may qualify under the Medically Needy program.
+1) Individuals with very high, recurring medical expenses that consume the majority of their income may qualify under the Medically Needy program if their expenses reduce their disposable income to approximately $727.
 2) Persons can re-organization their finances to meet the limits.
 Medicaid planners help to re-structure incomes into trusts and assets into exempt assets.
 By doing so, they effectively lower one's income and assets to a Medicaid compliant level.
 Learn more.

 The services available to waiver participants can include those listed below.
 Each applicant is assessed and re-assessed periodically to ensure their care needs are being met by their approved benefits.
 Some of these services can be self-directed.

 The program is available statewide to all Kansas residents.
-It is managed by the Department on Aging, Social and Rehabilitation Services (SRS).
-One can find a local office to apply or call 1-888-369-4777 for more information.
-Some limited additional information as well as links to forms is available here.
+The Kansas Department for Aging and Disability Services manages the program.
+One can find a local office of their Aging and Disability Resource Center to apply or call 1-855-200-2372 for more information.
+Learn more about the waiver here.